 Late-day storm chances continue, with a First Alert for the Fourth of July

-Thursday will be warm and muggy, with possible stray showers or storms.

 CHARLOTTE, N.C.
-(WBTV) - Isolated to scattered late-day storm chances continue for the rest of the week, with a higher chance for scattered storms late Monday.
+(WBTV) - Scattered late-day storm chances continue for the holiday weekend, with a higher chance for scattered storms for late Monday.

 A First Alert has been issued for Monday, as storms could impact outdoor activities for Monday afternoon and evening.